corsairmarks/combined_silfae_revisited/mod/README.md

 * Enhance clothing selectors to be influenced by Pop job
 * Update the namelist to account for all built-in army types, remove obsolete entries
-* Add custom trait "Ældari Longevity" to the Eldar species class
+* Add custom trait "Ældari Longevity"
     * This trait makes their leaders begin at an older age (previously this effect was from species class itself)
     * Add bonus lifespan to compensate for their older starting age
     * Automatically given to any species designed with the Eldar portraits